benchmarko/LocoBasic/README.md

 - **Endless Loops**
   - Not trapped automatically.
 Restarting the browser window may be required to recover.
 - **STOP and END**
-  - These halt execution only at the top level.
+  - These stop execution, but only at the top level.
 Within subroutines, they simply return.
+  - During *FRAME* or *INKEY$*, the "Stop" button gets active.
+It allows to terminate the running program.
+It is not possible to continue a terminated program.
 - **PEN and PAPER**
   - When using node.js in a terminal, ANSI colors are used.
-- **GRAPHICS PEN, DRAW, DRAWR, MOVE, MOVER, PLOT, PLOTR**
+- **GRAPHICS PEN, DRAW, DRAWR, MOVE, MOVER, PLOT, PLOTR, TAG (and PRINT)**
-  - These can be used to create SVG graphics.
+  - These can be used to create SVG graphics which can be exported with the button "Export SVG".
 Graphics is separate from text.
+- **FRAME**
+  - Text and graphics output is buffered until it is flushed with *FRAME* or at the end of the progam.
+  - To start a new graphical output after *FRAME*, use *CLS* or *MODE*.

 ### Operators